Stonestown Galleria

-Stonestown Galleria is a shopping mall located in San Francisco, on the West Side of the city It is located immediately north of San Francisco State University and near the former campus of Mercy High School which closed in 2020 and Lowell High School.
+Stonestown Galleria is a shopping mall located in San Francisco, on the West Side of the city.
+It is located immediately north of San Francisco State University and near the former campus of Mercy High School which closed in 2020 and Lowell High School.

-Currently, the mall's anchor stores are Target and a Regal Cinemas.
-The anchor store spaces are each two stories, but most in-line stores are one story.
+Currently, the mall's anchor stores are Target, Whole Foods Market, Sports Basement, and Regal Cinemas.
 The hallways form a plus shape, with the former Macy's on the north side, and Target, Trader Joe's, Chase, Shake Shack and Bank of America, on the south side.
 There are four wings, two on level one and two on level two, with a food court on the center upper level.
 Marble columns and skylights follow the wings of the mall as staples of its architecture.
 A demolition/rebuilding project in the late 1980s added many of the current architectural features.
 The former Macy's anchor space was demolished in 2019 and renovated, as it now houses a Regal Cinemas, Whole Foods Market, and Sports Basement, a California chain of sporting goods stores.
 Brookfield Properties, the owners and managers of the mall, announced in 2021 their plans to further renovate the mall into a 'town center' under their Stonestown Reimagined vision.